Core Principles of Interprofessional Practice

 • Describe one's own professional role in relation to collaborating with other professionals.

-• Demonstrate understanding of professional roles and responsibilities by collaboratively interviewing a simulated patient encounter.
+• Demonstrate understanding of professional roles and responsibilities by participating collaboratively in interviewing a simulated patient encounter.

-• Recognize jargon within one’s own profession, how use of jargon affects interprofessional communication, and strategies for reducing jargon in interprofessional communication.
+• Recognize jargon within your own profession, how the use of jargon affects interprofessional communication, and strategies for reducing jargon in interprofessional communication.

 • Describe tools and strategies to enhance interpersonal communication and know what purposes they serve.